vchong/staking-sdk-cli/README.md

 log_level = "info"

 [staking]
+# This key is deprecated!
 # IMPORTANT: Replace with your actual private key (without 0x prefix)
 funded_address_private_key = "0xYOUR_PRIVATE_KEY_HERE"

+[signer]
+type = "local"
+# IMPORTANT: Replace with your actual private key (without 0x prefix)
+private_key = "0xYOUR_PRIVATE_KEY_HERE"
+# This can be either the funded_address_private_key or auth_address_private_key
+# Or ignore this and set the PRIVATE_KEY env var for better security!

+# RECOMMENDED: Use a Ledger hardware wallet for even better security!
+# NOTE: Remember to enable blind signing on ledger app
+# type = "ledger"  # or set SIGNER_TYPE in the environment
+# derivation_path = "44'/60'/0'/0/0"  # Optional, defaults to this path if not specified, or set DERIVATION_PATH in the environment

 [colors]
 border = "white"